 Almond meal and almond flour are not the same thing, they are processed differently and almond meal includes the almond skins.
 This Paleo Pumpkin Muffin recipe works with both almond flour and almond meal.

 Can I use an egg replacer?

-I haven’t tried using an egg replacer in this recipe because of the amount of eggs that it calls for.
+I haven’t tried using an egg replacer in this healthy pumpkin muffin recipe because of the amount of eggs that it calls for.
 I have had others comment on similar recipes that chia egg and flax egg worked well, but the muffins didn’t rise as much.

 What can I use instead of Maple Syrup?

-You can use honey, agave or a sugar free syrup in this recipe in place of the maple syrup.
+You can use honey, agave or a sugar free syrup in this healthy pumpkin muffin recipe in place of the maple syrup.
 Just note that the flavor will be different.
 Maple syrup tends to be mild in flavor while still adding a touch of sweetness.

 If you make this recipe, please stop back by and leave a star rating and a comment letting me know what you thought.

 Happy cooking and baking,

 Serving Size: 1 muffin